philrice/static-web-site-philrice-me/docs/index.md

 - probably add branch protection rules so that only pull requests can be used to commit.
 There is already a github action in place that will handle deployments based on that and close the PR

-.... oh yeah, and write soem content
+.... oh yeah, and write some content